Compilers and Interpreters

 Interpreters run a program directly from the source code without first converting it into machine code.
 In order to run the program the user must have a copy of the interpreter available on their machine to process the source code.

-Compiled languages, like C and Rust, are normally faster than interpreted languages, such as Python, as the source code has been converted up-front into language that the computer can understand whereas an interpreter must do this as it goes along.
+Compiled languages, like C and Rust, are normally much faster than interpreted languages, such as Python, as the source code has been converted up-front into language that the computer can directly understand whereas an interpreter must do this as it goes along.
 Every time that the program is executed the interpreter must again perform the conversion of the source code into machine language.

 Compiled languages do not require the user to install any interpreter on their machine in order to run the software.
 Compiled software is naturally in a form where it can directly run.
 The extra step of requiring installation of other software before a program is run can dissuade users.
-It is also possible installation of the interpreter software can incur costs or licensing terms that are not aggreeable to the software developer or user.
+It is also possible installation of the interpreter software can incur costs or there are licensing terms that are not aggreeable to the software developer or user.

 Even though interpreted languages are slower than compiled languages they are still widely used.
 Running a compiler takes time.
 It may take a few seconds to several minutes to compile a program depending on how big it is.
 This means that every time a programmer wants to test their software they have to wait for the compiler to complete.
 This frequently encountered delay can make developing compiled software a nuisance.
 Developing interpreted software can be a much faster process as there is no such delay.